stepanataccolade/docsv2/sources/int_notifications.md

 3. **Integration Name:** Use a distinctive name that's easy to recall.
 Example: `manishas-email-lhs`
 5. Enter your email address: `janedoe@shippable.com`
 6. Click on `Save`

+Check our tutorial to [notify failure/success status for your CI project, using Email](http://blog.shippable.com/notifying-ci-failure/success-status-on-email-slack).

+---

 ## HipChat notifications
 You will need to configure this integration to send notifications to HipChat room(s) and user(s).
 Notifications can be sent for build status updates, lighthouse image updates, and deployment updates.